VertebrateResequencing/wr/README.md

 Implemented so far
 ------------------
-* Adding manually generated commands to the manager's queue
+* Adding manually generated commands to the manager's queue.
-* Automatically running those commands on the local machine, or via LSF or OpenStack
+* Automatically running those commands on the local machine, or via LSF or OpenStack.
-* Getting the status of your commands
+* Getting the status of your commands.
-* Manually retrying failed commands
+* Manually retrying failed commands.
-* Automatic retrying of failed commands, using more memory/time reservation as necessary
+* Automatic retrying of failed commands, using more memory/time reservation as necessary.
-* Learning of how much memory and time commands take for best resource utilization
+* Learning of how much memory and time commands take for best resource utilization.
-* Draining the queue if you want to stop the system as gracefully as possible, and recovering from drains, stops and crashes
+* Draining the queue if you want to stop the system as gracefully as possible, and recovering from drains, stops and crashes.
 * Specifying command dependencies, and allowing for automation by these dependencies being "live", automatically re-running commands if their dependencies get re-run or added to.